Why Your Skincare Stops Working Each Season (And Exactly How to Fix It)

 Dry: keep cream at night and use gel cream in the morning.

-Combination: spot treat with gel on T zone and lotion on cheeks.
+Combination: spot-treat with gel on the T-zone and lotion on the cheeks.

 Sensitive: pick low fragrance or fragrance free, and avoid strong botanicals.